What is a Trailing Stop? Learn to use the Dynamic Stop Loss

 4.The Analysis is prepared by an independent analyst based on personal estimations.

-6.Any kind of past or modelled performance of financial instruments indicated within the content should not be construed as an express or implied promise, guarantee or implication by Admirals for any future performance.
+6.Any kind of past or modelled performance of financial instruments indicated within the content should not be construed as an express or implied promise, guarantee or implication by Admiral Markets for any future performance.
 The value of the financial instrument may both increase and decrease and the preservation of the asset value is not guaranteed.

 7.Leveraged products (including contracts for difference) are speculative in nature and may result in losses or profit.
 Before you start trading, please ensure that you fully understand the risks involved.